 There are disadvantages to having all content cached, however.

 The advantages, and the disadvantages, of the dynamic views originate from the same basic details - use of the blog newsfeed, and of a very simple and standard template.
 People who distribute their blog as newsfeed subscriptions have been asking the same question, for years.

-Both third party visitor logs and meters, and Blogger Stats, have problems providing details about our readers, with our blogs using the dynamic templates.
+Both third party visitor logs and meters, and the Blogger Stats feature, have problems providing details about our readers - with our blogs using the dynamic templates.

 - Stats reads the Blogger server activity logs, generated as rendered display pages are downloaded to the client computers.
 Newsfeed content may not require the same server activity, and generate comparable activity logs.

 None of these features will be easily included in the dynamic views, without some rethinking of the simple and standard dynamic template structure.